Shoulder Pain from Lifting Weights (A Helpful Guide)

 Illustration of knotted trigger points muscles, musculoskeletal pain in human muscle anatomy

-In the case of shoulder pain, lifting a weight too heavy, or using bad weightlifting form overstretches the shoulder muscles and causes them to become restricted.
-This is usually the trigger that initiates the Shoulder pain.
+In this case, lifting a weight too heavy, or using bad form overstretches the shoulder muscles and causes them to become restricted.
+This is usually the trigger that initiates pain.
 When the deltoids and rotator cuffs get restricted, they become shortened and get tighter.

 Tight deltoids and rotator cuffs pull and put tension on the shoulder tendons.
-As a result, it inflames the shoulder tendons and joint.
-Further, it causes shoulder pain when lifting weights or during exercise - and in some cases, it also causes instability and a feeling of weakness in the shoulder.
+As a result, it inflames the tendons and joint.
+Further, it causes discomfort during exercise - and in some cases, instability and a feeling of weakness in the shoulder.

 TAKEAWAY: Root Causes of Shoulder Problems